Game Designer Cover Letter Samples & Examples That Worked in 2024

 Unlike generalized greetings — such as “To Whom It May Concern” — a personalized greeting will address a specific person or department by name.
 In doing so, this shows the employer the level of effort you've put into researching their company, as well as highlighting your attention to detail.

-If you can't pinpoint the exact person or department who will review your application, try out one of the following alternatives:
+But what if you can't pinpoint the exact person or department that will review your application?
+In that case, try out one of the following alternatives:

 Addressing a cover letter without a name